 Pakistan Pursuing Ambitious Program to Build Social Safety Net

 Pakistan's PTI government has built South Asia’s first digital National Socio-Economic Registry (NSER) as a part of its ambitious effort to build a basic social safety net.
 The Ehsaas (also known as BISP- Benazir Income Support)) program's socio-economic registry includes household information by geography, age, income, education, health, disability, employment, energy consumption, land and livestock holdings etc. Ehsaas Programs include both Unconditional Cash Transfers (UCT) and Conditional Cash Transfers (CCT).
 Unconditional Cash Transfers are made only to people living in extreme poverty or distress.
 Conditional Cash Transfers like Waseela-e-Taleem and Nashonuma are given for education and nutrition respectively.
+In addition, there are feeding centers (langars) for the hungry and shelters (panahgahs) for the homeless.

 |Development of Ehsaas Social Registry.
-Source: Maintains|
+Source: Maintains

 The National Socio-economic Registry will be regularly updated to keep it current and deliver services to the Pakistanis most in need.
 The effort started in earnest in 2020 to hand out Rs.
 12,000 per family to 3 million most affected by the COVID19 lockdown.
 Here's how a Pakistani government website describes the digital registry architecture: